kartikey-x/NotaLink/README.md

 NotaLink: AI-Powered Note Sharing
 NotaLink is a sleek, real-time note-sharing application that allows users to create, save, and instantly share notes via a unique link.
-The standout feature is an integrated AI assistant, powered by a custom n8n workflow, designed to help users with writing, formatting, and general questions.
+The standout feature is an integrated AI assistant, powered by an embedded chatbot, designed to help users with writing, formatting, and general questions.

 ✨ Features
-Instant Note Creation: Start typing immediately to create a new note.
+Instant Note Creation: A clean interface with header and empty-state buttons to immediately start a new note.

 Real-time Sharing: Generate a unique URL to share your note with anyone.

 Local Storage: Notes are automatically saved in the browser for persistence.

-AI Assistant: A conversational chatbot, powered by a custom n8n workflow and Google Gemini, to assist with:

-Writing tips and content generation.

-Answering questions contextually.

-Conversational memory for follow-up questions.
+AI Assistant: An embedded conversational chatbot (e.g., from Chatbase) to assist with writing tips and answer questions.

 Modern UI: A clean, dark-themed, and responsive interface built with React and Tailwind CSS.

-Saved Notes Management: View, load, and delete previously saved notes.
+Saved Notes Management: A modal interface to view, load, and delete previously saved notes.

 🛠️ Tech Stack
 Frontend: React, Vite, TypeScript

 Styling: Tailwind CSS

-AI & Automation: n8n.io

-Language Model: Google Gemini
+AI Chatbot: Chatbase (or any similar embeddable widget service)

 Icons: Lucide React